ms-henglu/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2020-12-01/types.md

 ### Properties
 * **percentage**: int: Rate of sampling for fixed-rate sampling.
 * **samplingType**: 'fixed' | string: Sampling type.

+## SaveConfigurationParameter
+### Properties
+* **properties**: [SaveConfigurationParameterProperties](#saveconfigurationparameterproperties): Properties of the Save Configuration Parameters.

+## SaveConfigurationParameterProperties
+### Properties
+* **branch**: string (Required): The name of the Git branch in which to commit the current configuration snapshot.
+* **force**: bool: The value if true, the current configuration database is committed to the Git repository, even if the Git repository has newer changes that would be overwritten.

 ## SchemaContractProperties
 ### Properties